Earnings disappointment may stall chase for outperforming China stocks

 VALUE PROPOSITION

-That has left valuations for these cyclicals at historic lows, in some cases even below those seen in the aftermath of the 2008-09 financial crisis.
+That has left valuations for these cyclical at historic lows, in some cases even below those seen in the aftermath of the 2008-09 financial crisis.

 In recent weeks, investors have started to dip their toes back into some large cap steel and cement stocks, which are likely to benefit from any industry-wide consolidation that Beijing pushes through.